-Tips From The Trade: Quartz vs. Quartzite Countertops - What is the Difference Anyway?October 09, 2017
+Quartz Vs. Quartzite Countertops - What Is The Difference Anyway?October 09, 2017

 The biggest difference between quartz and quartzite is that quartz is a man-made material, while quartzite is a natural stone.
 A quartzite countertop begins as sandstone, which under a natural process of heat and pressure is fused with sparkly quartz crystals to form quartzite.

 Quartzite typically comes in shades of white or light grey, but minerals in the stone can lend pink, gold, or reddish-brown hues.

 A quartz countertop is engineered with the same quartz crystals found in quartzite, but a man-made process binds the crystal with resins, pigments, and other materials, such as bits of glass.
 This process results in a very durable, non-porous countertop material that comes in a wide variety of colors and designs.

 Aside from the different compositions of these two materials, the stylistic differences are quite striking as well.
 Quartzite is often mistaken for marble or granite, as it has the delicate veining of marble and similar coloration and patterning to some granites.
 Those seeking a natural look with lots of movement may prefer a quartzite countertop.

 Quartz, on the other hand, can be made to look like any stone and is offered in many different shades and patterns.
 If you have a specific color in mind or want a consistent pattern throughout your slab, a quartz countertop is probably a better bet for your home.

 Another big difference between quartz and quartzite is the care routine and durability of each material.
 The binding process makes quartz extremely durable as it helps to extract air, making quartz a hard surface that is non-porous, and therefore resistant to chipping, scratching, and bacteria.